ufbx/ufbx.github.io/site/guide/basics/scene-structure.md

 ## Elements

 A `ufbx_scene` consists of multiple **elements**[^1]: Meshes, materials, animated properties, etc. are all represented as elements.
-Every element has a type, a name, properties, and connections.
-The latter two are handled internally by ufbx but advanced users can still access them through `ufbx_element.props` and `ufbx_element.connections_src/dst`.

-`ufbx_scene.elements` contains all the elements but there are separated lists for each element type, eg. `ufbx_scene.meshes`.
-`ufbx_element.element_id` refers to the index in the first list and `ufbx_element.typed_id` in the second one.
-These indices are stable between loading the _same_ file multiple times, but may change between re-exports.
+You can access all the elements of a scene through `ufbx_scene.elements` and more conveniently through typed lists of elements such as `ufbx_scene.meshes`.
+Each element stores it's index in the shared list (`ufbx_element.element_id`) and in the per-type list (`ufbx_element.typed_id`), these indices are stable when loading the _same_[^2] file multiple times.

 [^1]: FBX calls these "objects", but ufbx uses "element" to avoid confusion with 3D objects.

+[^2]: The indices may change between multiple re-exports of the same file!

 ### Overview of element types

+Here's a preview of all supported element types in ufbx.
+We will go over these in detail later so feel free to skim the list to get a feel of what is possible.

 - <strong>Scene hierarchy</strong>
   - Object&emsp;`ufbx_node`